custap80/filetypeidentify/README.md

 # filetypeidentify
-Easily find the type of file instantly!
+Easily analyze the file extension instantly!

 Only provide binary release for Windows, See notes below